Splitting fields and general differential Galois theory: Ideals of tensor products

-From ``splitting lemma'' we immediately get the following corollary.
+From the splitting lemma we immediately obtain the following corollary.

-\begin{corollary} Let $D$ be a differential integral domain, $A$ and $B$ are its differential subrings such that $D=A\cdot B$ and $B$ is differentially finitely generated.
-Then for any element $h\in D$ there exist a differentially finitely generated ring $C$ in $A$ and element $s\in C\cdot B$ such that $h\in C\cdot B$ and the equality holds
+\begin{corollary} Suppose that $D$ is a differential $K$-algebra that is an integral domain, and $A$ and $B$ are differential $K$-subalgebras of it such that $D=A\cdot B$ and $B$ is differentially finitely generated.
+Then for any element $h\in D$ there exist a differentially finitely generated $K$-subalgebra $C$ in $A$ and an element $s\in C\cdot B$ such that $h\in C\cdot B$ and

 \end{corollary}